connermcd/gtd/README.md

 ## Configuration

 The `-c`, `-m`, `-n`, `-s` and `-t` flags use commands.
 The `-m` flag uses `mpc toggle` to toggle your mpd client and the `-n` flag uses libnotify to notify when the period ends.
-Since libnotify is not available on OSX, the `echo` command is used in its place.
-The `-s` flag enables `espeak` or `say` to speak to you when the period changes.
+The `-s` flag enables `espeak` to speak to you when the period changes.
 The `-c` flag uses a custom command, which is `clear` by default.
 The `-t` flag refreshes tmux and updates `/tmp/gtd` with the time status so that it can be read by tmux.
 Just read the file somewhere in your `tmux.conf` status bar configuration somewhere.
 For example:

     set-option -g status-right "#(cat /tmp/gtd)#[fg=colour15,noreverse,bg=colour233] #(date '+%a %m/%d %I:%M %P') "

 The script is easily modifiable to use custom programs or commands if you'd rather not use the defaults.
 The one exception to this is the `tmux` integration.
-For the others, simply set the appropriate variable when starting.
-You can also configure what the notify and speak commands say, the default work length, and the default flags.
-If you use a flag after setting the variable to true it will toggle it, turning it off.
+For the others, simply set the appropriate variable when starting or in the file `~/.gtdrc`.
+You can use the `-f` flag if you'd like to use a different file.
+The configurable variables are provided below.
+If you use a flag after setting a boolean variable to true it will toggle it, turning it off.

     CUSTOM_CMD="clear"
     MPD_CMD="mpc -q toggle"
     NOTIFY_CMD="notify-send"
     SPEAK_CMD="&>/dev/null espeak"

+    DEFAULT_WORK_LENGTH=${DEFAULT_WORK_LENGTH:-15}
     NOTIFY_WORK="\"Get things done.\""
     NOTIFY_BREAK="\"Take a break.\""

-    DEFAULT_WORK_LENGTH=${DEFAULT_WORK_LENGTH:-15}
     SPEAK_WORK="$NOTIFY_WORK"
     SPEAK_BREAK="$NOTIFY_BREAK"